The logo for the TV show 'The VV Initative' featuring purple geometric shapes and text.

 THE LIMINAL THEATRE COLLECTIVE

-The Ivy Initiative operates under the umbrella of The Liminal Theatre Collective (TLTC), a transformative theatre company dedicated to amplifying marginalized voices and reimagining traditional theatre practices.
+The Ivy Initiative operates under the umbrella of The Liminal Theatre Collective (TLTC), a transformative 501(c)(3) nonprofit theatre company dedicated to amplifying marginalized voices and reimagining traditional theatre practices.
 TLTC creates a dynamic space for storytelling and community engagement, reflecting the values and vision that also drive The Ivy Initiative.
 As TLTC’s flagship education program, The Ivy Initiative extends this commitment to the next generation of artists, providing a bridge between high-quality training and meaningful professional opportunities.

 www.liminaltheatre.org